DipityBV/frontender.docs/documentation/introduction.md

 ```

 ### Scope definition
 Each site has access to 2 scopes by default.
 Additional scopes may be purchased by the space owner.
+More information about pricing can be found on <a href="https://getfrontender.com/pricing" target="&#95;blank">getfrontender.com</a>.

 ### Page states
 A page has different states that define its access: